lambdaschool-codegrade/web-45-web-sprint-challenge-build-a-web-api-tfbielawski/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+   Node.js is used to build scalable applications.
+   Express is a node application framework
-1. Understand and explain the use of Middleware.
+2. Understand and explain the use of Middleware.
+   Middleware are functions that have access to the req object; they can check for errors
-1. The basic principles of the REST architectural style.
+3. The basic principles of the REST architectural style.
+   REST stands for Representational State Transfer.
+   Principles:
+   Client-server
+   Stateless
+   Cacheable
+   Uniform interface
+   Layered system
+   Code on demand
-1. Understand and explain the use of Express Routers.
+4. Understand and explain the use of Express Routers.
+   Express routers create modular, mountable route handlers
-1. Describe tooling used to manually test the correctness of an API.
+5. Describe tools used to manually test the correctness of an API.
+   Postman, httpie, curl, insomnia are tools you can use to test your API accuracy